 The maximum benefit that the PBGC guarantees is set by law.
 Only benefits that you have earned a right to receive and that cannot be forfeited (called vested benefits) are guaranteed.
 There are separate insurance programs with different benefit guarantees and other provisions for single-employer plans and multiemployer plans.
-Your Plan is covered by PBGC's multiemployer program.
+Your Plan is covered by PBGC's multi-employer program.
 Specifically, the PBGC guarantees a monthly benefit payment equal to 100 percent of the first \$11 of the Plan's monthly benefit accrual rate, plus 75 percent of the next \$33 of the accrual rate, times each year of credited service.
 The PBGC's maximum guarantee, therefore, is \$35.75 per month times a participant's years of credited service.

 Example 1: If a participant with 10 years of credited service has an accrued monthly benefit of \$600, the accrual rate for purposes of determining the PBGC guarantee would be determined by dividing the monthly benefit by the participant's years of service (\$600/10), which equals \$60.
 The guaranteed amount for a \$60 monthly accrual rate is equal to the sum of \$11 plus \$24.75 (.75 x \$33), or \$35.75.
-Thus, the participant's guaranteed monthly benefit is \$357.50 (\$35.75 x 10).
+Thus, the participant's guaranteed monthly benefit is \$357.50 ($$35.75 \times 10$).

-Example 2: If the participant in Example 1 has an accrued monthly benefit of \$200, the accrual rate for purposes of determining the guarantee would be \$20 (or 200/10).
+Example 2: If the participant in Example 1 has an accrued monthly benefit of \$200, the accrual rate for purposes of determining the guarantee would be \$20 (or \$200/10).
 The guaranteed amount for a \$20 monthly accrual rate is equal to the sum of \$11 plus \$6.75 (.75 x \$9), or \$17.75.
-Thus, the participant's guaranteed monthly benefit would be \$177.50 (\$17.75 x 10).
+Thus, the participant's guaranteed monthly benefit would be \$177.50 ($$17.75 \times 10$).

 The PBGC guarantees pension benefits payable at normal retirement age and some early retirement benefits.
 In addition, the PBGC guarantees qualified preretirement survivor benefits (which are preretirement death benefits payable to the surviving spouse of a participant who dies before starting to receive benefit payments).
-In calculating a person's monthly payment, the PBGC will disregard any benefit increases that were made under the plan within 60 months before the earlier of the plan's termination or insolvency (or benefits that were made in effect for less than 60 months at the time of termination or insolvency).
-Similarly, the PBGC does not guarantee benefits, such as health insurance, life insurance, death benefits, vacation pay, or severance pay.
+In calculating a person's monthly payment, the PBGC will disregard any benefit increases that were made under the plan within 60 months before the earlier of the plan's termination or insolvency (or benefits that were in effect for less than 60 months at the time of termination or insolvency).
+Similarly, the PBGC does not guarantee benefits above the normal retirement benefit, disability benefits not in pay status, or non-pension benefits, such as health insurance, life insurance, ancillary death benefits, vacation pay, or severance pay.

-For additional information about the PBGC and the pension insurance program guarantees, go to the Multiemployer Page on PBGC's website as www.pbgc.gov/multiemployer.
+For additional information about the PBGC and the pension insurance program guarantees, go to the Multiemployer Page on PBGC's website at www.pbgc.gov/multiemployer.
 Please contact your employer or plan administrator for specific information about your pension plan or pension benefit.
 PBGC does not have that information.
 See "Where to Get More Information" below.